osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 # Introduction

-This tutorial shows you how to fetch Gazebo information that is not available via the publishers and subscribers, like the model sdf information.
+This tutorial shows you how to fetch Gazebo-classic information that is not available via the publishers and subscribers, like the model sdf information.

 ## Getting SDF information for a model